 Morus alba has many claimed benefits, including lowering blood sugar and fat levels, supporting brain function, and preventing bone loss.
 In addition, the herb has few reported side effects.
 Read this post to learn about all its potential health benefits and mechanisms.

 White mulberry (Morus alba) is a small tree native to northern China.
 During ancient times its primary uses were to feed silkworms and treat various illnesses.

-Morus alba contains many unique, active compounds and flavonoids that give it its broad range of benefits.
+White mulberry contains many unique active compounds and flavonoids that confer a broad range of potential benefits.

-White mulberry can have its leaves and roots prepared in a tea and its berries are eaten whole or made into wine.
+Its leaves and roots can be prepared in a tea, while its berries can be eaten whole or made into wine.

-Compared to the stems and fruits, the leaves contain more phenolic compounds and flavonoids [R].
+Compared to the stems and fruits, the leaves contain more phenolic compounds and flavonoids .

 - Resveratrol (and its derivatives, like oxyresveratrol)